Bobpick/RSS_Scraper/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## To-Do

+1) Add error handling to deal with any parsing issues
+2) Develop front end for querying the database
+3) Ensure people have their proper titles

 ## License